 The Media Reports

-The beginning of the press release simply shows us that those scientists should never try to send out press releases, because they’ll botch the job of communicating what they actually found.
+The beginning of the press release shows us that those scientists should never try to send out press releases, because they’ll botch the job of communicating what they found.
 If I was in a more dire mood, I could reason that they deliberately made their press release this sensational, to make sure it got coverage.